rosenyu304/FIRE/README.md

 Official implementation of **"FIRE: Multi-fidelity Regression with Distribution-conditioned In-context Learning using Tabular Foundation Models"**.

+> [!IMPORTANT]
+>
+> This code base is refactored by AI (Claude), and AI can make mistakes.
+> Please feel free to open up any issue when you have any trouble or questions regarding the code.

 ## 📋 Overview

 FIRE (**F**idelity-aware **I**n-context **RE**gression) is a novel multi-fidelity regression framework that leverages Tabular Foundation Models (TFMs) to achieve zero-shot Bayesian inference under extreme data imbalance.
 Our key contributions include: